xbeat/Machine-Learning/README.md

 AdaBoost, which stands for Adaptive Boosting, is an ensemble learning algorithm that combines multiple weak learners (e.g., decision trees) to create a strong, accurate model.
 It is an iterative process that assigns higher weights to misclassified instances, helping the subsequent learners focus on those difficult cases.

+## Metropolis-Hastings Algorithm in Python

+Introduction to Metropolis-Hastings Algorithm

+The Metropolis-Hastings algorithm is a Markov Chain Monte Carlo (MCMC) method used for sampling from complex probability distributions.
+It's particularly useful when direct sampling is difficult or impossible.
+This algorithm is widely applied in Bayesian inference, statistical physics, and machine learning.

 ## Integrating Late Chunking into Python-based RAG Workflows

 Introduction to Late Chunking in RAG Workflows